gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.OrderingStore.md

 > `optional` **display\_name**: `string`

-- Display name of the ordering store
+- Display name of the ordering store.

 ***